D3O: History

 D3O was acquired in September 2021 by independent private equity fund Elysian Capital III LP from the previous owners, Beringea US & UK and Entrepreneurs Fund.

 D3O applications

-D3O is used in electronics (impact protection for phones, laptops, and other electronic devices), sports equipment, motorcycle riding gear, defence (helmets, armor, footwear) and industrial workwear (personal protective equipment such as gloves, knee pads and metatarsal guards for boots).
+D3O is used in electronics (impact protection for phones, laptops, and other electronic devices), sports equipment, motorcycle riding gear, defense (helmets, armor, footwear) and industrial workwear (personal protective equipment such as gloves, knee pads and metatarsal guards for boots).

-In 2020, D3O became the helmet suspension pad supplier for the US Armed Forces' Integrated Helmet Protection System (IHPS).
+In 2020, D3O suppiled helmet suspension pads for the US Armed Forces' Integrated Helmet Protection System (IHPS).

 Product development

 D3O uses its patents to create consumer goods and partner with various companies and government agencies.

 In-house laboratories check that D3O products meet CE standards for sports and motorcycle applications, ISEA 138 for industrial applications, and the requirements of militaries and police forces.